marciovcampos/viacep/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Live Demo
-A live demo is available in [https://coinsynch.vercel.app/](https://coinsynch.vercel.app/) .
+A live demo is available in [https://viacep-nine.vercel.app/](https://viacep-nine.vercel.app/) .

 ## About:
-CoinSynch was developed by [Márcio Vinícius](https://github.com/marciovcampos).
+ViaCep was developed by [Márcio Vinícius](https://github.com/marciovcampos).